KyleMayes/vulkanalia/tutorial/book/src/pipeline/render_passes.md

 The following other types of attachments can be referenced by a subpass:

-* `input_attachments`: Attachments that are read from a shader
+* `input_attachments` &ndash; Attachments that are read from a shader
-* `resolve_attachments`: Attachments used for multisampling color attachments
+* `resolve_attachments` &ndash; Attachments used for multisampling color attachments
-* `depth_stencil_attachment`: Attachment for depth and stencil data
+* `depth_stencil_attachment` &ndash; Attachment for depth and stencil data
-* `preserve_attachments`: Attachments that are not used by this subpass, but for which the data must be preserved
+* `preserve_attachments` &ndash; Attachments that are not used by this subpass, but for which the data must be preserved

 ## Render pass